OpsChasingDev/DOB_node-project/WHATSNEXT.md

 - (DONE) config Jenkins to build node app and run without docker
-- config Jenkins to build app docker image
+- (DONE) config Jenkins to build app docker image
 - change Jenkins to run app test in the app container
 - config Jenkins to push image to docker hub repo
 - config Jenkins to increment app version